 The total voucher amount (base incentive plus voucher enhancements), plus all other eligible public incentives, may not exceed 90 percent of the total vehicle cost for purchases by private entities, and 100% for purchases by public entities.

 No, they are not.
 The Clean Vehicle Rebate Project provides incentives for the purchase or lease of new, eligible zero-emission vehicles, including electric, plug-in hybrid electric, and fuel cell vehicles.

-A DAC is an area within California that is especially vulnerable to the impacts of climate change because of socioeconomic and geographic factors.
+A DAC is a Census-designated area that is especially vulnerable to the impacts of climate change because of socioeconomic and geographic factors.
 HVIP provides increased incentives for fleets domiciled within disadvantaged communities.
 The value of this “plus up” varies by vehicle type and increases for larger vehicles.
-To determine if a vehicle qualifies for a DAC “Plus Up” (increased funding), enter the domicile address in the address search bar on CARB’s website.
+To determine if a vehicle qualifies for a DAC “Plus Up” (increased funding), enter the domicile address in the address search bar, and look for the pink or pink/blue sections, on CARB’s website.